How to train your puppy

 Some skills can be learnt at any age but some are time-sensitive and need to be taught during your puppy’s socialisation period (between 4-16 weeks).
 Early priorities should be handling, getting them to respond to their name and enjoying the company of other people and dogs.
 Use food and toys to teach your puppy essential life skills and reward the behaviour that you want to encourage.
 This is a great way to form a great relationship with your dog, create trust and build positive associations.

 Puppy training at home

 You can start puppy training from the first day you come home.
 This includes house training your puppy, and maybe crate training them to sleep at night.
-Start to introduce some basic dog training techniques – such as teaching a puppy to sit from when they are about 8 weeks old.
+You can also introduce some basic dog training techniques – such as teaching a puppy to sit – from when your puppy is about 8 weeks old.
 The key is lots of praise and reward, and never punishment.
-Watch this short video from Dogs Trust Dog School about how to teach your dog to sit and lie down.
+Watch this short video from Dogs Trust Dog School about how to train your puppy to sit and lie down.